 The posterior division of the mandibular nerve constitutes the auriculotemporal, lingual, inferior alveolar and mylohyoid nerve (Figure 5, 6).
 The auriculotemporal nerve innervates most of the temporal region and a small part of the auricle (leading edge) and the outer ear canal.
-The lingual nerve, providing sensory and gustatory innervation to the tongue, appears in the infratemporal fossa between both pterygoid muscles and runs antero-inferiorly over the lateral side of medial pterygoid muscle.
+In the classical case it "embraces" the middle meningeal artery.
+Then, together with the maxillary artery, it runs backwards between the sphenomandibular ligament and the mandibular collum, turns around the condyle of the mandible and ends up in the subcutaneous membrane of the temporal region.
+Secretomotor fibers originating from the otic ganglion are transported to the parotid gland via this nerve.
+The lingual nerve appears in the infratemporal fossa between both pterygoid muscles and runs antero-inferiorly over the lateral side of medial pterygoid muscle.
+It innervates the mucosa of the anterior two thirds of the tongue, the mucosa of the oral floor and of the lingual side of the gums.
+It also carries the taste fibers from the anterior tongue and parasympathetic preganglionic fibers for the submandibular ganglion (intended for the submandibular and sublingual glands).
+The preganglionic parasympathetic fibers originate from the facial nerve and reach the lingual nerve via the chorda tympani, which joins high up in the infratemporal fossa.
 The inferior alveolar nerve also ends up between the two pterygoid muscles in the infratemporal fossa.
 There, it lies behind the lingual nerve.
 Together with the artery of the same name it runs between the sphenomandibular ligament towards the inferior alveolar canal or mandibular canal.
 Just before it enters the mandibular foramen, it releases the mylohyoid nerve that innervates the mylohyoid muscle and anterior belly of the digastric muscle.
-The inferior alveolar nerve innervates all the teeth of the lower jaw, the adjacent gums and, via its end branch (mental nerve), the skin of the chin and the skin and mucosa of the lower lip.
+The inferior alveolar nerve innervates all the teeth of the lower jaw (inferior dental rami, dental plexus), the adjacent gums (inferior gingival rami) and, via its end branch (mental nerve), the skin of the chin (mental rami) and the skin and mucosa of the lower lip (inferior labial rami).
 17-19